“What a fantastic place and people. Thank you for an amazing experience. A truly unique place.” Pete Rosenfeld

-Join us for six days of extraordinary adventure that will immerse you in the awe-inspiring barren lands while, captivating you under the canopy of the night sky.
+Join us for a Canadian photo safari that will immerse you in the awe-inspiring barrenlands while, captivating you under the canopy of the night sky.
 This workshop takes place during prime aurora season, while vibrant autumn colours blanket the barrens.
 The macro opportunities are abundant and possible wildlife sightings my include: caribou, grizzly bears, wolves, moose and various bird species.
 Each day you will be in the field hiking and/or travelling by boat to awe-inspiring vistas and giving you the freedom to chase photographic opportunities as they arrive.
 Enjoy dark star-filled skies away from city lights as you see the aurora dancing across the night sky and cast reflections on Point Lake.

 Suitable for all levels of photographers; whether you are a beginner or experienced photographer you will return home with spectacular images and share a profound experience by spending time on the barrens.

 Days at the lodge are dedicated in the field.
-You will explore the Arctic landscape, hiking and/or travelling by boat to scout for wildlife, and search out intricate macro compositions.
-Our professional guides, with years of spotting experience, will scout wildlife on daily group excursions with a focus on safety.
+You will explore the Arctic landscape, hiking and/or travelling by boat to look for wildlife, and search out intricate macro compositions (check out our top 10 tips for macro photography here).
+Our professional guides, with years of spotting experience, will scout wildlife on your daily arctic photography tour with a focus on safety.

 Upon your return from your full day excursions a freshly prepared meal awaits, where local ingredients are often incorporated into the menu.